Chrisye: Illness and death

 In July 2005 Chrisye was admitted to Pondok Indah Hospital, complaining of breathing difficulties.
 After 13 days of treatment he was moved to the Mount Elizabeth Hospital in Singapore, where he was diagnosed with lung cancer.
 Although concerned about losing his hair, which he considered part of his image, he underwent the first of six rounds of chemotherapy on 2 August 2005.

 Chrisye's health improved in 2006 and in May and November he undertook long interview sessions with his biographer Alberthiene Endah.
 He also released two compilation albums, Chrisye by Request and Chrisye Duets; however, he reportedly did not feel well enough to release new songs.
 By February 2007 his health was again in decline.

 Chrisye died on 30 March 2007 in his home in Cipete, South Jakarta, at the age of 57.
 He was buried in Jeruk Purut Public Cemetery, South Jakarta.
 His funeral was attended by hundreds, including Indonesian celebrities such as his collaborator Erwin Gutawa and singers Titiek Puspa, Ahmad Albar, Sophia Latjuba, and Ikang Fawzi.

 One hundred days after Chrisye's death Musica released two compilation albums.
 Entitled Chrisye in Memoriam – Greatest Hits and Chrisye in Memoriam – Everlasting Hits, they contained fourteen hits from albums ranging from Sabda Alam to Senyawa.
 On 1 August 2008 Chrisye's last single "Lirih" ("Gentle Voice"), written by Aryono Huboyo Djati, was released.
-The song's existence had been kept secret, and the recording date is unknown; Djati has said that it was recorded "for fun".
+The song's existence had been kept secret, and the recording date is unknown; Aryono has said that it was recorded "for fun".
 A music video directed by Vicky Sianipar and featuring Ariel of Peterpan, Giring of Nidji, and Chrisye's widow was released later.